 If a project is over-billed, this means the work lags behind the actual pace of the billing, so your client ends up financing the project.

-An over-billed project might not seem like an issue, however, this means the cash is front-loaded without accounting for cost overruns which in turn becomes profit face and cash-flow problems by the end of your project.
+An over-billed project might not seem like an issue; however, this means the cash is front-loaded without accounting for cost overruns which in turn becomes cash-flow problems by the end of your project.

 A WIP report can also help you calculate how to adjust financials to create a clearer picture while the project is still in progress.
 Since under-billings or over-billings can impact your reported revenue, you want to be as accurate as possible in your report so that: